pickyourtrail_logo

 • Car hire for 10 hours with chauffeur

-To have the best experience of visiting Sri Lanka in August, it is important to learn about the weather in the area.
+To have the best experience of visiting Sri Lanka in August, it is important to learn about the Sri Lankan weather.
 The island undergoes two different monsoon seasons, the southwest monsoon (Yala) and the northeast monsoon (Maha).
-Meanwhile, in August, the east and the north are relatively dry, but the southeast Srilanka still experiences rainfall.
+In August, the east and north remain relatively dry, while parts of the southwest continue to receive rainfall.

 Region